Majd318381/loan-prediction-app/README.md

 **Submission deadline:** Sunday, 22 June 2025, 11:59 PM.

 ## Requirements
-1-	Build a web application to help banks approve/reject individual requests.
+1. Build a web application to help banks approve/reject individual requests.
-2-	Add/remove a request and its output.
+2. Add/remove a request and its output.
-3-	The web application should *contain* Exploratory Data Analysis over all requests 4-	Solving the *data* issues should be in the report/additional page in the website 5-	A page for model accuracy (recall, precision, F1, and accuracy)
+3. The web application should ___contain___ Exploratory Data Analysis over all requests
+4. Solving the ___data___ issues should be in the report/additional page in the website
+5. A page for model accuracy (recall, precision, F1, and accuracy)

 ## Dataset Description